dfelinto/blender-manual/manual/compositing/types/input/value.rst

 =======

-In the example below the *Value Node* is used to control multiple values at once, this make the node a useful organizational tool.
+In the example below the *Value Node* is used to control multiple values at once, this makes the node a useful organizational tool.

 .. figure:: /images/compositing_types_input_value_example.png